uccser/cs-unplugged/docs/source/developer/resources.rst

 Rendering text into defined text fields (i.e. defined in an SVG file)
 *******************************************************************************

-To dynamically render text onto the resource, use the TextBoxDrawer class
+To dynamically render text onto the resource, use the TextBoxDrawer class.

 .. code-block:: python

   from utils.TextBoxDrawer import TextBoxDrawer

-Load the base PNG image, set it up for editing, and then instantiate a TextBoxDrawer object
+Load the base PNG image, set it up for editing, and then instantiate a TextBoxDrawer object.

 .. code-block:: python